Before you upgrade Elastic Security, take the necessary preparation steps, which will vary depending on what version you are upgrading to:

 Review the common causes of Kibana upgrade failures and how to prevent them.

-Upgrade from a 7.x versionedit
+Upgrade from an earlier 8.x versionedit

 Re-enable disabled rulesedit